Jeanselme/Jeanselme/README.md

 👨‍💻 - Hello!
 I am Vincent, a postdoctoral scientist at Columbia University.

-🤔 - My research interest lies in developing machine learning models to assist medical decisions with a focus on reducing inequalities in medical care access and delivery.
+🤔 - My work consists of leveraging artificial intelligence to enhance clinical decision-making.

 👨‍🎓 - I am looking for positions at the intersection of machine learning, human decision-making, and healthcare.